bilal-dsu/Guru-workflow/README.md

 This step is needed to convert the COCI Data to an edge list format.
 It is an easy to process format, with two nodes on each row signifying an edge.
 This format is supported by SNAP (Leskovec and Sosicˇ, 2016), which is used for processing huge network data, such as COCI.
-After this step Edge list file is approx 35 GB. `Script 1` converts the COCI from comma-separated-values (CSV) to space-separated-values having only citing and cited column.
+After this step Edge list file is approx 35 GB. `Edge_List.py` converts the COCI from comma-separated-values (CSV) to space-separated-values having only citing and cited column.
 This is the only format supported by SNAP.
 Some formatting corrections are also made for removing extra CR/LF and quotes since it hampers the loading process of SNAP.
 We have tried to load the same files with other libraries which are